Services for Customers with Disability Traveling to/from USA

 - Seat Assignments

 Ethiopian Airlines is committed to providing safe, convenient, and comfortable service for its customers.
 The following information is provided to assist customers with disabilities in planning a trip with us.

-The services outlined herein only apply to Ethiopian flights on the sector Addis Ababa - Washington DC or vice versa.
+The services outlined herein only apply to all Ethiopian flights to/from USA.
 If your travel includes other carrier(s), check directly with that carrier for your travel needs as different polices and procedures may apply.